abojchevski/node_embedding_attack/README.md

 * tensorflow
 * sklearn (only for evaluation)

-## Demo
+## Example
-Notebook example.ipynb coming soon!
+The notebook example.ipynb shows an example of our general attack and comparison with the baselines.

 ## Cite
 Please cite our paper if you use this code in your own work: